 Mode of operation for a PDP (M)

 The PDP-WT recommends that even though a Working Group currently forms the basic mode of operation for a PDP, there should be flexibility to accommodate different working methods if deemed appropriate by the GNSO Council, in accordance with the GNSO Operating Rules.
 For example, in the past use has been made of “Task Forces” as well as a “Committee of the Whole”.
-Any such new working methods must contain each of the mandatory elements set forth in the ICANN Bylaws and PDP Manual.
+Any new working methods or groups must contain each of the mandatory elements set forth in the ICANN Bylaws and PDP Manual.

 Information for PDP Working Groups (M)